-The presented paper continues and develops the investigation partly described in [12] and motivated by some previous attempts to analyze fuzzy coalitions (and their pay-offs) as extensions of the crisp ones (cf. [11, 12] and also [14], e.g.).
+The presented paper continues and develops the investigation partly described in [12] and motivated by some previous attempts to analyze coalitions (and their pay-offs) as extensions of the crisp ones (cf. [11, 12] and also [14], e.g.).

-The theory of fuzzy cooperative games has been developed since the seventieths of last century (see, e.g. [1, 2]).
-For recent results see, for example, [3, 4].
-It is possible to say that some preliminary results, even if not formulated in terms of fuzzy sets but dealing with the participation of a player in more coalitions, were presented relatively early, see [6].
+The theory of fuzzy cooperative games is developed since seventieths (see, e. g.
+[1, 2]) and its investigation continues till the recent results (e. g.
+[3, 4]).
+It is possible to say that some preliminary results, even if not formulated in the terms of fuzzy sets but dealing with the participation of a player in more coalitions, were presented relatively soon (see, e. g., [6]).

-The traditional approach to modelling vague coalitions in cooperative games with transferable utility (TU-games) is to model fuzzy coalitions as fuzzy subsets of the set of all player (see [1, 2]).
-There is a weak, if any, connection between the game with such fuzzy coalitions and some deterministic TU-game whose crisp coalitions can be considered for some sort of patterns simply extended to fuzzy coalitions.
+The traditional approach to modelling vague coalitions in cooperative games with transferable utility (TU-games) follows from the model of fuzzy coalitions as fuzzy subsets of the set of all player (see [1, 2]) and, moreover, there is weak, if any, bound between the game with such fuzzy coalitions and some deterministic TU-game whose crisp coalitions can be considered for some sort of patterns simply extended to fuzzy coalitions.